 Learn how to draw a great looking Queen with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Queen drawing.

 A queen is a female monarch, the counterpart to a king.
 Today, 26 monarchies rule over more than 40 countries.
 Foremost modern queens include Queen Margrethe II of Denmark and Queen Elizabeth II of the United Kingdom.

 There are a number of visual cues that a picture depicts a queen.
 The most common is the crown.
 Another is the scepter, an ornamented rod that symbolized authority.
 Variations of these symbols have been used in art since ancient times.